 - The borrower needs to meet FHA Guidelines

-Here are reasons why people have bad credit
+Here are the reasons why people have bad credit:

 - Medical issues

 - Loss of business

 There are other reasons why consumer’s credit took a turn for the worse besides the reasons above.

 - Nobody has intent on not paying their bills